GENERAL CHEMISTRY.

 The product above is ammonia-borontrifluoride complex

-POLARITY IN COVALENT BONDS :-
+POLARITY IN COVALENT

 Depend upon chemical nature of the combining elements, the following two types of covalent bond are formed